Swordquest: Reception

 Richard A. Edwards reviewed Swordquest: Earthworld in The Space Gamer No. 61.
 Edwards commented that "The only reason to purchase a copy of Swordquest: Earthworld is to try and solve the puzzle and win the prize.
 Gamers not interested in spending the time required should pass this one."
 In 1995, Flux magazine ranked Swordquest: Earthworld 71st on their Top 100 Video Games.

 In popular culture

 Both the novel Ready Player One and the film adaptation reference the Swordquest series.

+SCP-1926, an entry on the SCP Foundation wiki, is based on the unreleased Swordquest: Airworld game.